FatihTuranGok/testing_again/README.md

-This is my first try!
+This is my 2nd try!